Lyle0912/casestudy_final/README.md

-## Using ARIMA, neural networks and random forest to forcast the excess return
+## Using ARIMA, neural networks and random forest to forecast the excess return